rikedyp/APLBootcamp/README.md

 # APLBootcamp
-Resources for the APL Bootcamp
+Resources for the APL Bootcamp.
+See the rendered site at [rikedyp.uk/APLBootcamp](https://rikedyp.uk/APLBootcamp)